Water Polo's Mercado Named to USA Water Polo Racial Equity & Reform Task Force

 George Abele, attorney at Paul Hastings LLP and Mai Lam, USA Water Polo Executive Assistant will provide administrative support for the task force.

-Brown vs New Hampshire: Women's Basketball Highlights
+Brown vs Columbia: Women's Lacrosse Highlights